top of page

 Why write a gratitude journal?

-Writing in my journal makes me feel positive even if I have had a difficult day.
+Writing in my journal can make you feel positive even if you have had a difficult day.
 It starts to put things into perspective.

 Gratitude is associated with greater happiness, positivity, and well-being.
 This, in turn, can help improve health.
 It may also be of use in dealing with stress.